tarafaa/portfolio_electrical/FPGA_Digital_Processing_System/README.md

 Compare Results
 ```

-The `TopModule_tb` testbench loads values into Memory A and Memory B before initiating the computation using the `start` signal.
+The `TopModule_tb` testbench loads values into Memory A and Memory B before initiating computation using the `start` signal.

 Waveform analysis was used to verify synchronization between: